wombleton/gitlaw-nz/acts/V/Valuers Act 1948.md

 ##### 43 Offences

-*   Every person who commits an offence against this Act shall, where no other penalty for that offence is provided elsewhere in this Act, be liable on summary conviction to a fine not exceeding $500, and, where the offence is a continuing one, to a further fine not exceeding $50 for every day during which the offence continues.
+*   Every person who commits an offence against this Act shall, where no other penalty for that offence is provided elsewhere in this Act, be liable on conviction to a fine not exceeding $500, and, where the offence is a continuing one, to a further fine not exceeding $50 for every day during which the offence continues.

+    Section 43: amended, on 1 July 2013, by [section 413][71] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 43: amended, on 23 December 1977, by section 3(a) of the Valuers Amendment Act 1977 (1977 No 181).